-- Social investment in the UK is worth at least £1.5 billion.
+- Social investment in the UK is worth at least £1,500m.
 This is the value of social investments outstanding at the end of 2015.

 - Higher-risk products are now a significant part of overall social investment.
-Social bank loans to asset-locked organisations are still the single most prevalent product, but products such as social property funds (9%), unsecured loans (10%), community shares (6%), charity bonds (6%), and equity-like products (2%) have emerged strongly in recent years.
+Social bank lending to asset-locked organisations is still the single most prevalent product, but non-bank lending (10% of social investment by value), social property funds (9%), community shares (6%), charity bonds (6%), and equity-like products (2%) have also emerged in recent years.

-It also estimates the size of wider forms of impact investment, in which either the investor or the user/investee (but not both) is socially motivated.
-Big Society Capital estimates that investor-led impact investment in the UK is worth at least £3.2bn and investee-led impact investment, which includes all housing association debt, at least £68bn.
+Beyond social investment itself, we have roughly assessed wider forms of UK impact investment in which either the investor or the user/investee (but not both) is socially motivated.
+Big Society Capital estimates that investor-led impact investment is worth at least £3.2bn and investee-led impact investment, which includes all housing association debt, at least £68bn.